-The goal of this program is to provide nurses, dietitians, EMTs/paramedics, fitness professionals, health educators, pharmacists and radiologic technologists with information about norovirus infection, sometimes called “stomach flu,” “stomach bug,” “24-hour flu,” “infectious diarrhea” or “food poisoning.”
+The goal of this norovirus continuing education program is to provide nurses, dietitians, fitness professionals, health educators, athletic trainers, pharmacists, physicians and radiologic technologists with information about norovirus infection, sometimes called “stomach flu,” “stomach bug,” “24-hour flu,” “infectious diarrhea” or “food poisoning.”
 After studying the information presented here, you will be able to:

 - Explain why some people are more likely to become infected with norovirus than others